 Southwestern College provides a values-based learning experience that emphasizes intellectual, personal, and spiritual growth.
-Founded in 1885 by Kansas Methodists and now related to the Kansas West Conference of the United Methodist Church, the college offers both bachelor's and master's degrees on-ground and online.
+Founded in 1885 by Kansas Methodists and now related to the Kansas West Conference of the United Methodist Church, the college offers both bachelor's and master's degrees on-ground and online, as well as a doctoral degree in education.